Basmalakh22/technical-questions-about-backend-/About Laravel.md

 ---

-## What is a Facade?
-What design patterns have you used in your projects?
+## What design patterns have you used in your projects?

-- A Facade is a design pattern that provides a simplified interface to a complex subsystem.
-In Laravel, facades are static proxies to underlying classes in the service container.

----

-## What is Dependency Injection?

-- Dependency Injection (DI) is a design pattern where an object receives its dependencies from an external source rather than creating them itself.
-It promotes loose coupling and better testability.
-In Laravel, DI is often done automatically by the service container.

 ---